 Moondoggie> Well, one neighbor dude sees the other neighbor dude lookin' at his hottie.
 So he says hey, you can't look at my hottie, and makes his hottie wear a bag.
 Pretty soon the other neighbor dude says hey, if I can't look at your hottie, then you can't look at my hottie either, so he puts his hottie in a bag.
-Then Muhammed comes along and says, hey, if I can't look at your hotties, then EVERYBODY's gonna put they hottie in a bag.
-Pretty soon all they hotties in bags and they so pissed off that they can't look at each other's hotties that they go around killin' anybody else who do, while dreamin' all the while of a martyr's heaven filled with virgin hotties.
+Then Muhammed comes along and says, hey, if I can't look at your hotties, then everybody's gonna put they hottie in a bag.
+Pretty soon all they hotties in bags and they so pissed off that they can't look at each other's hotties that they go around killin' anybody else who can look at each other's hotties, while dreamin' all the while of a martyr's heaven filled with nekked virgin hotties.

 Bush> Allah works in even more mysterious ways than the Lord, thy God, Moondoggie.
 Harken unto me...